Constructive quasi-uniform sequences over triangles: Introduction

 \section{Introduction}

 In computational mathematics, numerical analysis, experimental design, and various engineering applications, the accuracy and efficiency of fundamental tasks such as interpolation, scattered data approximation, and physical simulation depend critically on how well the computational domain is sampled.
 A common approach is to distribute a carefully designed point set over the domain.
 To evaluate the quality of such point sets---particularly in the context of scattered data approximation---the concept of \emph{quasi-uniformity} has been central \cite{SW06,W05}.
 This notion is described in terms of two complementary geometric quantities: the \emph{separation radius} and the \emph{covering radius}.
 The separation radius is defined as half the minimum distance between any two points, whereas the covering radius is the maximum distance from any location in the domain to its nearest point.
+In this paper, we employ the Euclidean distance (i.e., $\ell_2$ norm); however, the notion of quasi-uniformity remains consistent for any distance metric, such as the $\ell_p$ norm with $1\le p \le \infty$, that is equivalent to the Euclidean distance.

 A large separation radius prevents clustering by promoting well-separated point configurations, while a small covering radius limits the largest gaps and ensures adequate coverage of the entire domain.
 The \emph{mesh ratio}, defined as the covering radius divided by the separation radius, provides a unified measure of these two properties.
 In other words, a point set with a small mesh ratio simultaneously achieves a large separation radius and a small covering radius, and is called \emph{quasi-uniform}.
 A precise definition will be provided in Section~\ref{sec:preliminary}.